mohamedmarzuqtharif/Personal-portfolio/README.md

 Installation Clone the repository to your local machine:

-bash Copy code git clone "" Open the index.html file in your browser to view the portfolio.
+bash Copy code git clone personal portofolio Open the index.html file in your browser to view the portfolio.

 Usage Once the portfolio is loaded in your browser: